tbembersimeao/redcap-external-modules/docs/official-documentation.md

 getModuleName() | get the name of the current external module getModulePath() | Get the path of the current module directory (e.g., /var/html/redcap/modules/votecap_v1.1/) getProjectSetting($key&nbsp;[,&nbsp;$pid]) | Returns the value stored for the specified key for the current project if it exists.
 If this setting key is not set (overriden) for the current project, the systemwide value for this key is returned.
-In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. getSettingConfig($key) | Returns the configuration for the specified setting. getSettingKeyPrefix() | This method can be overridden to prefix all setting keys.
+In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. getProjectSettings([$pid]) | Gets all project settings as an array.
+Useful for cases when you may be creating a custom config page for the external module in a project. getSettingConfig($key) | Returns the configuration for the specified setting. getSettingKeyPrefix() | This method can be overridden to prefix all setting keys.
 This allows for multiple versions of settings depending on contexts defined by the module. getSubSettings($key) | Returns the sub-settings under the specified key in a user friendly array format.